 Once you are on set for the shoot, things can become fairly fast-paced, so having a shot list is helpful to ensure you capture all the necessary footage.
 The various shots can be fairly detailed, so it’s good to have a reference to look back to in case you forget any details or in order to check that you haven’t missed anything.

 The shots described in your list should also be somewhat varied.
-It should include scenes featuring different aspects of the film, such as close-ups on details and shots focusing on the model, highlighting the product or service being described and capturing the scene as a whole.
+It should include scenes featuring different aspects of the video, such as close-ups on details and shots focusing on the model, highlighting the product or service being described and capturing the scene as a whole.

 Step 6: Capture Footage